 Since most toothaches are the result of tooth decay, following good oral hygiene practices can prevent toothaches.
 Good oral hygiene practices consist of brushing regularly with a toothpaste that contains fluoride, flossing at least once daily, and seeing your dentist twice a year for professional cleaning.
 In addition to these practices, eat foods that are low in sugar and ask your dentist about sealants and fluoride applications.

 If you have a cavity, the standard treatment is a filling.
-Saddleback Dental Centre in South Edmonton is pleased to provide mercury-free composite tooth fillings, which is a safe material that allows us to match your tooth’s colour.
+Saddleback Dental Centre in South Edmonton is pleased to provide mercury-free composite tooth fillings, which is a safe material that allows us to match your tooth’s color.
 Alternatively, if you are experiencing extreme dental pain, Saddleback Dental also acts as an emergency dental clinic that provides emergency dental diagnosis and treatment by providing swift solutions and treatment plans.
 Contact us today to learn more about emergency dental services.